Cost of Making Chocolate Cookie Chips

 Analyzing the cost of making homemade chocolate chip cookies isn’t as hard as most people envisage, although it can be confusing due to the calculations involved.

-It’s better to start analyzing with the recipe you are conversant with, adding the prices or receipts for each major item on it.
 While doing this, it might be pertinent to convert some of your recipe’s measurements from cups, tablespoons and teaspoons to pounds, grams and ounces.

 This might be where you need the help of a conversion app.
 Nonetheless, you want your ingredients’ units of measurement to line up with the product’s measurement of weight on the package or vice versa, which makes it easy to calculate the cost per cookie.